 - Family history.
 You may be more prone to bleeding from urine if you have a family history of kidney disease or kidney stones.

 - Certain drugs.
-Aspirin, nonsteroidal anti-inflammatory pain relievers, and antibiotics like penicillin are known to increase the risk of urinary bleeding.
+Aspirin, nonsteroidal anti-inflammatory Painless relievers, and antibiotics like penicillin are known to increase the risk of urinary bleeding.

 - Intense exercise.
 Distance runners are particularly prone to urinary bleeding from exercise.
 In fact, the condition is sometimes referred to as jogger hematuria.
 But anyone who works hard can develop symptoms.
 Blood in urine (hematuria) Treatment in Nizamabad